Gunnar Sønsteby: After death

 A state funeral for Sønsteby was held on 25 May 2012 in Oslo Domkirke.
 Twenty-four soldiers from Hans Majestet Kongens Garde provided an honour guard, while the service was attended by the King of Norway, the Prime Minister of Norway, current and seven past Ministers of Defence, and the Chief of Defence.
 Elizabeth II of the United Kingdom was represented by a wreath.
 Several embassies to Norway were represented, including the United States Ambassador to Norway Barry B. White.

 The pallbearers were six officers, a break from the norm of using soldiers drafted from the King's Guard, and as they carried the coffin from the church, four Air Force F-16s performed a missing man flypast.

 A book of condolences at Armed Forces Museum in Oslo, was opened to the public on 11 May 2012.

 Memorial fund

 The establishment of a Gunnar Sønsteby Memorial Fund was discussed a half year before his death.
 The Fund was created with donations from Erling Lorentzen, Hans Hermann Horn, and the Inge Steensland Foundation.
 The Fund presents an annual memorial prize, the Gunnar Sønsteby Prize, consisting of a sum of money and a miniature of Per Ung's statue of Sønstebye in Studenterlunden.
 The prize was first awarded on 5 January 2012.
 The winners have included Per Edgar Kokkvold and Kristin Solberg (2015), Deeyah Khan and Trond Bakkevig (2016), and ten Norwegian veterans (2017).

 In popular culture

-Sønsteby's service during the Second World War is depicted in the film Number 24 which premiered in Norway in October 2024 and began streaming on Netflix in January 2025.
+Sønsteby's service during the Second World War is depicted in the film Number 24 in which he is portrayed by Sjur Vatne Brean and Erik Hivju.
+The film premiered in Norway in October 2024 and began streaming on Netflix in January 2025.